At least 5 shot at Swedish school, police say – DW – 02/04/2025

 The shooting happened at a school for adults in Orebro city, about 200 kilometers (125 miles) west of Stockholm.

-Police said the incident were being treated "as attempted murder, arson and aggravated weapons offense."
+Police said the incident was being treated "as attempted murder, arson and aggravated weapons offense."

 What do we know about the shooting?